Skip to Main Content

 Membership

-Members should demonstrate a personal and professional commitment to diversity, equity, and inclusion.
-They should also be GCAAR DEI Champions.
-Members attend monthly meetings and work between meetings individually or in subcommittees.
+Members should demonstrate a personal and professional commitment to diversity, equity and inclusion.
+Members attend one-hour monthly meetings and work between meetings individually or in subcommittees.
+Members should expect to attend at least two recruitment events during the year of their tenure as part of their commitment to recruit new DEI Champions.

 Forms